Public Duty equalities Statement

-At St. Philip’s we welcome our duties under the Equality Act 2010 to eliminate discrimination, advance equality and to foster good relations.
+At St. Philip’s we welcome our duties under the Equality Act 2010 to:

 But more importantly than the legal requirements, we ensure that our commitment to equality and diversity permeates our school ethos, because we believe that it is the right thing to do.
 Our School Mission Statement of ‘What God has created, we nurture and celebrate in His love’ supports this commitment.

-- We are committed to ensuring that everyone is treated fairly and with respect irrespective of their age, race, gender, sexuality, religious belief, disability or socio-economic background.
+- We are committed to ensuring that everyone in our school, is treated fairly and with respect irrespective of their age, race, gender, sexuality, religious belief, disability or socio-economic background.

 - We understand that some pupils need extra support to help them access the curriculum and reach their full personal and academic potential and we do all we can to support them.

-- We teach our children to value all of God’s creation, in all its diversity and wonder.
+- We teach our children to value all of God’s creation, in all its diversity.

-- We teach our children about different viewpoints and understandings, allowing them to listen to others and to question respectfully, demonstrating tolerance and love of learning.
+- We teach our children about different viewpoints and understandings, allowing them to listen to others and to question respectfully, demonstrating tolerance.